3liz/lizmap-import-module/README.md

 You can have more than one line per target layer.
 The target layer is defined by its `target_table_schema` and `target_table_name`.

+You also need to specify the Lizmap **repository** and **project**, in the fields `lizmap_repository` and `lizmap_project` since the rules can differ from one project to another.
+If you want the rules to be applied on any project, just use `NULL` values in these fields.

 The `criteria_type` column must only accept values among:

 * `not_null`: the rule defines that the field must not be empty (or `NULL`)